puppetlabs/puppet-docs/source/pe/3.0/console_classes_groups.markdown

 Grouping Nodes
 -----

-Groups let you assign a class or parameter to many nodes at once.
+Groups let you assign a class or variable to many nodes at once.
 This saves you time and makes the structure of your site more knowable.

-Nodes can belong to many groups, and inherit classes and parameters from all of them.
+Nodes can belong to many groups, and inherit classes and variables from all of them.
 Groups can also contain other groups, which will inherit information the same way nodes do.

 ### Adding a New Group

-Use the "add group" button in the console's sidebar, then enter the group's name and any classes or parameters you want to assign.
+Use the "add group" button in the console's sidebar, then enter the group's name and any classes or variables you want to assign.

 ![The add group button][classes_group_button]